The Gaussian Wave Packet Transform via Quadrature Rules: A Wave Packet Representation inspired by the FBI Transform

 \subsection{A representation for Gaussian wave packets}

-In the next step we focus on the special case where the function $\psi$ is a Gaussian wave packet and therefore the inner products $\langle g_z\mid \psi\rangle$ as well as the function $\mathcal{I}_q(x)$ can be calculated analytically.
-We note that non-Gaussian functions are also possible and have been studied by other authors, but for this case no explicit analytical representations are available and therefore the integrals have to be calculated numerically, for example with the fast Fourier transform, see \cite[Algorithm 3.3]{Qian:2010aa}. \begin{lemma} For matrices $C,C_0\in\mathfrak{S}^+(d)$ and phase space points $z,z_0\in\R^{2d}$, let $g_z=g_{z}^{C,\e}$ and $\psi_0:=g_{z_0}^{C_0,\e}$.
+In the next step we focus on the special case where the function $\psi$ is a Gaussian wave packet with the same semiclassical scaling as $g_z$ and therefore the inner product $\langle g_z\mid \psi\rangle$ can be calculated analytically.
+As we have already mentioned in the introduction, approximations based on analytical wave packet coefficients enable the efficient implementation of algorithms for solving dispersive equations in the semiclassical regime such as the time-dependent Schr\"odinger equation, which is the main reason why we focus on this special case.
+We note that non-Gaussian functions are also possible and have been studied by other authors, but for this case no explicit analytical representations are available and therefore the integrals have to be calculated numerically, for example with the fast Fourier transform, see \cite[Algorithm~3.3]{Qian:2010}. \begin{lemma} For matrices $C,C_0\in\mathfrak{S}^+(d)$ and phase space points $z,z_0\in\R^{2d}$, let $g_z=g_{z}^{C,\e}$ and $\psi_0:=g_{z_0}^{C_0,\e}$ be two Gaussian wave packets with the same semiclassical scaling.
 Moreover, let us introduce the parameters